trivago/cucable-plugin/README.md

 #### Generated runners

-The generated runners point to each one of the generated feature files.
+The generated runners point to each one of the generated feature files (unless you use the `desiredNumberOfRunners` option).

 This is an example for one of the generated runners - note how the placeholders are now replaced with the name of the feature to run: